netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_xmlcontenttype_module.rst

         *(str)*
       -
-      - Content type to be classified as XML
+      - Content type to be classified as XML.

+        Minimum length =  1